rahulghatodecodes/BlackFridayDataset_EDA-FeatureEngineering/README.md

 ## Observations:
 - Purchasing of men is higher than women.
-- "Product_Category_1" is bought the most.
+- "Product_Category_1" is bought the most by the customers.